selvaklnc/wmao/src/content/posts/marketing-platform-all-in-one.md

 ### Monetization Opportunities

-LeadsLeap pays you for your activity on the platform, including ad views, referrals, and even earnings from tools shared with others.
+<span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> pays you for your activity on the platform, including ad views, referrals, and even earnings from tools shared with others.

 Why You Should Use LeadsLeap
 ----------------------------

 ### Earn While You Learn

-One of LeadsLeap's most attractive features is the [passive income](/passive-income-ideas) potential.
+One of <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s most attractive features is the [passive income](/passive-income-ideas) potential.
 Even as a free user, you can:

 *   Earn credits and cash for ad views
 *   Refer others and earn commissions